christianvedels/A_perfect_storm/README.md

 | [geo] | Geographical data from 'Geo.csv' |
 | delta_lMA_theta_[x]\_alpha_[y] | Difference in market access before/after channel based from MA_estimates.csv with parameters -x and y. |

-## 2. Large or non-redistributable data:
+## 2. Large or non-redistributable data
 These are not available in this repository, either because I am not allowed to redistribute them, or because they are too large.

 ### A. Danish census data from Link Lives